DRA Retail Up-Fit Grant

 Property Improvement Assistance: Provide financial assistance for renovations, improvements, and build outs of existing spaces.

-- All retail businesses looking to locate within the MSD or retail property owners located within the MSD boundaries, with preference given to those new businesses occupying first-floor space with a street-front presence, which complement the downtown retail mix and help strengthen the existing retail clusters.
+- All retail businesses looking to locate within downtown or retail property owners located within downtown, with preference given to those new businesses occupying first-floor space with a street-front presence, which complement the downtown retail mix and help strengthen the existing retail clusters.

 - Additionally, existing retail businesses looking to expand by 30% or more in downtown are eligible.

 - Determination of eligibility is subject to DRA and city discretion.

 - Specialty food stores/grocers/gourmet establishments such as fruit and produce markets, seafood, butcher shops, bodegas, etc.

 - Bookstores, music, entertainment media stores

 - Health and Personal Services